DataExplorerSB/Java/Java_Fundamental.md

 # What is instance variable?
 - Instance variables are directly declared inside a class.
 - Instance variable memory is allocated on the heap area with object creation.
-- Instance variable memory is de-allocated by the garbage collector when the object becomes unreachable.
+- Instance variable memory is de-allocated by the garbage collector when the object becomes referenceless.
 - The scope of instance variables can be used anywhere within the class.
 - Default values for instance variables will be initialized if not given.
 E.g. Default value of int, char, String
 # What is local variable?